kenn9j/salty-duck/README.md

-  5. To use a behavior-driven approach, set up your api scope file, then start from the test itself.
+  5. To use a behavior-driven approach, set up your api scope file, then start from the test itself and add your api objects into the api scope file.
   6. Given you have a test spec as follows

+        GET Requests ..

                 ``` javascript - tests/Quote/quote.api.js

                 'use strict';

                 module.exports = {
-          name: 'Sauce Provider API',
+                  name: 'Quote Provider API',
                   url: '/apiService',
-          sauceEndpoint: {
+                  quoteEndpoint: {
-            url: '/sauce'
+                    url: '/quote'

-            requests: {},
+                    requests: {

+                      //a simple request that can be reused as is by other tests
+                      QuoteGetRequestDefault: "q=CarInsurance&type=Caravan",

+                      //a request template that can be bound with parameters
+                      QuoteGetRequestTemplate: "q={{insuranceType}}&type={{vehicleType}}",

+                      //post request, can be used as is, or bound to new parameters
+                      QuotePostRequest: {
+                        userId: 'someUser',
+                        amount: 1234.00,
+                        insuranceType: 'car',
+                        vehicleType: 'lmv',
+                        expires: '2016-10-12'
+                      }

+                    },

                     responses: {},
-            headers: {},
+                    headers: {
-            misc: {} }
+                          //header template
+                          DefaultOptionsHeader: {
+                            'Content-Type':'application/json',
+                            OurApiKey: 123456,
+                            Authorization: 'bearer {{token}}'
                           }
+                    },
+                    misc: {}
+                    }
+                  }

+                ```

+      You can refer to any api object, or bind them with parameters as below.
+Note that all objects can be

+      * retrieved - using .template()
+      * bound - using .bindParams()
+      * excepting - schemas as it is expected to be static
+      * bonus - endpoint.getUrl() - url will be bound by bubbling up the tree to generate the full url
+      * bonus - endpoint.xxxGetRequestxx.getUrl(params) - GetRequest templates can bind and return a full url if params are provided in the getUrl call

+        ``` .. inside a mocha describe .. it('test..', function(){

+          // ARRANGE =========

+          var dummyApiScope = saltyDuck.loadApiObjects('/RootRelative/FilePath/to/Quote/quote.api.js');
+          var endpoint = dummyApiScope.quoteEndpoint;
+          //use chakram to post your request and validate the results

+          //1. prep url
+          var url = endpoint.getUrl(dummyApiScope.quoteEndpoint.requests.QuoteGetRequestDefault);

+          //for get urls, you can also
+          //var url = endpoint.requests.QuoteGetRequestDefault.getUrl();
+          //or also bind a GET url placeholders to an object
+          //var url = endpoint.requests.QuoteGetRequestTemplate.getUrl( { insuranceType:'car', vehicleType: 'bus' });

+          //2. prep data (if not a GET request)
+          var postdata = endpoint.requests.QuotePostRequest.bindParams(
+            {
+              userId: 'differentUser',
+              amount: 4567.50,
+              insuranceType: 'car',
+              vehicleType: 'bus',
+              expires: '2017-12-12'
+            }
+          );

+          //3. prep headers
+          // bind them as necessary with Auth tokens, content-length, etc

+          // ACT =============
+          //4. make the request

+          var response = chakram.post(url, postdata, headers);

+          // ASSERT ==========
+          //5. get schemas for validation
+          //use a JSON schema generator to quickly generate and store schemas
+          expect(response).to.be... //see chakram assertions for more

+          // END =============
+          return chakram.wait();
+          //remember to return from above line or your test will hang

         ```

 Read the module's documentation for more details.